Training & Education

 Corrections Officers Equivalency Academy 1012

-The Corrections Officers Equivalency process is 80 hours in length, and represents an alternative challenge to the regular Academy program.
+The Corrections Officers Equivalency process is 80 hours in length and represents an alternative challenge to the regular Academy program.
 It is available to previously employed corrections officers upon the request of the respective agency head.

 WSCJTC

-Misdemeanant Probation Counselor Academy 1052 WSCJTC
+Misdemeanant Probation Counselor Academy 1052

 The MPCA is 80 hours in length and is designed to provide training for adult probation officers.
 The course will include, but is not limited to, the following topics: